tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

     * Article: (Semiconductor Digest), (DRAM, NAND and Emerging Memory Technology Trends and Developments in 2019)[https://www.semiconductor-digest.com/dram-nand-and-emerging-memory-technology-trends-and-developments-in-2019/]

+## NOTES:

+* if each location has 64 data lines(64 bits)?
+    * Each location stores a **word**, which will be as wide as the data bus.
+So, if the data bus is 64-bits then the location has 64-bits
+    * **Bandwidth** is the rate at which information is passed.
+The bus width is a factor in this, but not the sole determinant.
+Clock speed and the overheads required also have an impact.
+But you can say the wider the data bus is, the higher bandwidth it will have.

 # TODO Week 2:

 * Computer Organization and Architecture, section 5.2, pages 192-196[ Explains Hamming Code Read.]